Steven Staryk: Competitions

+Career

-He became concertmaster of the Royal Philharmonic Orchestra at the age of 24, the youngest ever, earning the title "king of concertmasters" from The Strad magazine.
-He went on to serve as concertmaster of the Concertgebouw, Amsterdam Chamber Orchestra, the Chicago Symphony Orchestra, and the Toronto Symphony Orchestra.
+He became concertmaster of the Royal Philharmonic Orchestra under Sir Thomas Beecham at the age of 24, the youngest ever, from 1957-1960, earning the title "king of concertmasters" from The Strad magazine.
+He was recommended by Rafael Kubelik to be concertmaster of the Amsterdam Concertgebouw Orchestra under Bernard Haitink from 1960-1963.
+Later he was concertmaster of the Concertgebouw Chamber Orchestra, the Chicago Symphony Orchestra under Jean Martinon from 1963-1967, and the Toronto Symphony Orchestra under Sir Andrew Davis from 1982-1987.
+Staryk performed many violin concertos from the standard repertoire with these orchestras.

+Staryk was offered the concertmaster position with the Berlin Philharmonic Orchestra under Karajan in 1963 but chose to pursue independent solo work at that time.
+Later that same year, George Szell persuaded him to accept the concertmaster position with the Chicago Symphony Orchestra under Martinon.
+The Chicago Symphony Orchestra concertmaster position allowed Staryk to require of U.S. authorities clarification of his status with respect to the previous blacklisting.
+His new status as an acceptable performer opened the U.S. as a market for his skills.

-Staryk is a well known master teacher and many of his pupils hold various positions in major orchestras, chamber groups and professional music schools around the world.
-He has taught at the Amsterdam Conservatory, Northwestern University and the American Conservatory in Chicago.
-He became the youngest full professor at Oberlin College Conservatory in Ohio.
-He served as head of the string department at the Vancouver Academy of Music and taught at the University of Victoria.
-Other teaching posts include the University of Ottawa, the University of Western Ontario, The Royal Conservatory of Music (Toronto), and the University of Toronto.
-His teaching career culminated with the University of Washington in Seattle which conferred on him its Distinguished Teaching Award, the first ever accorded to a Professor in its School of Music.
-Among his notable students are violinist Lenny Solomon and composer Marc Sabat.
+Staryk was a well known master teacher and many of his pupils held various positions in major orchestras, chamber groups and professional music schools around the world.
+He taught at the Amsterdam Conservatory, at Northwestern University and at the American Conservatory in Chicago.
+He became the youngest full professor at Oberlin Conservatory of Music in Ohio from 1968-1972.
+He served as head of the string department at the Vancouver Academy of Music from 1972-1975 and taught at the University of Victoria.
+He also taught at the University of Ottawa.

+Staryk joined the Faculty of Music at the University of Western Ontario from 1975-1982.
+While at Western, he formed Quartet Canada with his fellow faculty members pianist Ronald Turini, cellist Tsuyoshi Tsutsumi, and violist Gerald Stanick, performing and recording many piano quartets.
+He also taught at The Royal Conservatory of Music (Toronto), and the University of Toronto during his time as concertmaster with the Toronto Symphony Orchestra from 1982-1987.
+His teaching career culminated with the University of Washington in Seattle from 1987-1997.
+Among his notable students are violinists Gwen Hoebig, Lenny Solomon and composer Marc Sabat.

-He was a member of the Oberlin String Quartet, a founding member of Quartet Canada, led the CBC String Quartet and formed the Staryk-Perry Duo (with pianist John Perry).
+He was a member of the Oberlin String Quartet, and led the CBC String Quartet and formed the Staryk-Perry Duo (with pianist John Perry).
+Staryk performed violin concertos with every significant orchestra in Canada.

 Staryk served as the first Canadian adjudicator for the Tchaikovsky Competition in Moscow in 1982.